vkakerbeck/tbp.monty/docs/overview/architecture-overview/other-aspects.md

 Hierarchy can also be leveraged for goal-states, where a more abstract goal-state in a high-level learning module can be achieved by decomposing it into simpler goal-states for lower-level learning modules.
 Importantly, the same learning modules that learn models of objects are used to generate goal-states, enabling hierarchical, model-based policies, no matter how novel the task.

+See our [implementation documentation](../../how-monty-works/policy.md) for details on how we implement policies in Monty.

 # Sub-Cortical Motor Areas

 The architecture is an entire sensorimotor system.
 Each learning module receives sensory input and an efference copy of the motor command and outputs a feature-at-pose along with a motor command.
 Since many modules may produce conflicting motor commands (e.g., different patches on the retina cannot move in opposite directions) they usually need to be coordinated in a motor area.
 This motor area contains an action policy that decides which action commands to execute in the world based on the motor outputs from all learning modules.
 It also needs to translate the goal state outputs of the learning modules into motor commands for the actuators.
 It then sends this motor command to the actuators of the body and an efference copy of it back to the sensor modules.